 - Acknowledgment in The Academy's Annual Report

 Rare Book and Curator’s Choice adoptions include a physical bookplate tipped in to the actual book.
 A tipped in plate is placed with the text block of the book but not physically attached for preservation purposes.

 If you have questions about a particular rare book available for adoption, please reference the catalog entry listed for that book in your query to enable us to better assist you.
-Please contact us by calling the Library office at 212-822-7301 or emailing [email protected].
+Please contact us by calling the Library office at 212-822-7315 or emailing firstname.lastname@example.org.

 What is Adopt A Book?